-This show combines beloved Disney tales--Finding Dory, Inside Out, Frozen, and Toy Story, so there's a little something for boys and girls of all generations.
+This show features beloved Disney characters such as Mickey, Minnie, and others, so there's a little something for boys and girls of all generations.
 Clap along and marvel at the high-speed stunts as your favorite characters' dance and come to life on ice.

 Some of the best SF Bay Area events in February feature delicious local and domestic wines and offer a true gourmet experience right in San Francisco.
 At the huge Chronicle Wine Competition, you'll have the opportunity to try award-winning American varietals from more than 800 wineries.